Travel Kuoni

 Before setting off, Chris had pictured New Zealand as a land of mountains, lakes and long hikes.
 Beaches weren’t really on the radar – until he took a spur-of-the-moment ferry ride to Waiheke Island.

 Another beach he recommends in the north is Waihi Beach.
 “It was just beautiful,” he says.
 “Windswept, open and no one around.
-On the drive, I saw a sign for an old mine, so I stopped to explore and learn a bit about the area’s mining past.
+On the drive, I saw a sign for an old gold mine, so I stopped to explore and learn a bit about the area’s mining past.
 That’s the kind of thing I enjoy, following whatever catches my eye on the map.”

 Geysers and good food